codefordallas/Coding_Standards/README.md

 Create a feature branch, with a descriptive name, and make commits to it.

 Once the code is ready, open a merge request, and have it reviewed by one of the code owners of the project.

+If you have problems, first install [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager/blob/main/README.md)

+If you still have problems, reach out to someone via our Discord, and someone will help.
+Please update these instructions as required!